gchatelet/gcc_cpp_mangling_documentation/README.md

 **Note**: `std` is not substituted since it is an abbreviation.

-## Structs/Classes
+### More on Structs/Classes substitutions

-Member functions are encoded as if they were in a namespace with the exception of const members which starts with a `K`.
+Member functions are encoded as if they were in a namespace.
+Const members starts with `K`.

 ```
 class C {